SamuraiHashira/SAM-Enum/README.md

 # SAM-Enum
-Enumeration your subdomain and give you the bufs
+Enumeration your subdomain and give you the bugs